We offer a portfolio of Master courses designed to address the globally increasing commercial demand for specific IT skills.

 - You will need to pay the deposit and the first instalment in October in full as usual.
 The 10% or 15% tuition fee reduction will be deducted from your second instalment.

-Our MSc Information Security programme has been provisionally certified by the GCHQ in 2014 and a full certification is expected in 2016 after the first cohort graduate.
-Surrey is among the first six UK universities which got their cyber security MSc programmes certified.
+Our MSc Information Security course is certified by the Government Communications Headquarters (GCHQ).
+Surrey is among the first six UK universities which got their cyber security MSc courses certified.

 The Department offers a number of prizes to our current postgraduate students, sponsored by the Department's industrial partners.